RandomSearch18/paint-2d/CONTRIBUTING.md

 cross build --release --target aarch64-unknown-linux-gnu
 ```

-Building for macOS targets requires some [additional steps](https://github.com/cross-rs/cross-toolchains#apple-targets) to be followed (blame Apple licences).
+Building for macOS targets requires some [convoluted steps](https://github.com/cross-rs/cross-toolchains#apple-targets) to be followed if you're not using a macOS device (blame Apple licences).

 ## Tested terminals